 To qualify as a service occupancy, the service occupier must:

-- live-in, or locally, because he or she cannot otherwise conveniently do his or her job
+- live-in, or locally, because they cannot otherwise conveniently do their job

-- work under a contract of employment that clearly states that he or she must use the accommodation available
+- work under a contract of employment that clearly states that they must use the accommodation available

 - pay no rent - because the occupation is essential to the job

 Note that the employment contract is affected too.
 You should write into the terms of employment a specific condition that the employee will live in the service accommodation.
 That is critically important.

 A service occupier need not necessarily have exclusive possession of all of the accommodation, though some private space would be usual.

 The same conditions could be applied to a service occupancy licence as to a tenancy agreement.

 The form of agreement would be a licence to occupy.

 If the occupancy fails to qualify, the landlord should use an AST.
 They can obtain possession on the expiry of the term - usually six months, then continuing automatically.
 The precise forms and procedure are mandatory.